 Ikigai’s role in the context of Japanese culture

-Makoto thinks that the concept of ikigai emerged to provide individual freedom in Japan’s group-oriented culture.
-In Japan, it is difficult for an individual to express his/her feelings, hence, Makoto believes that with the help of ikigai, people gain individual freedom because it is something people can experience privately.
+Makoto believes that the concept of ikigai emerged to provide individual freedom in Japan’s group-oriented culture.
+In Japan, it is difficult for an individual to express his/her feelings, hence, with the help of ikigai, people gain individual freedom because it is something people can experience privately.

 Having a sense of freedom in a foreign country

-Makoto shares that while moving to Japan freed him from the pressure of living in Japan, it took him a while to feel a sense of freedom.
+While moving to a foreign country freed him from the pressure of living in Japan, it took Makoto a while to feel a sense of freedom.
 He is still on his journey of self-discovery, especially now that he has reconnected with his Japanese roots.

 Aside from his love for nature, Makoto also finds ikigai in craftsmanship and doing his job properly.
 For him, ikigai is all about his values, work, and hobbies.

 In Ikigai, it's essential to match our purpose with our values.
 To do this, we connect with the culture we were raised in.
 Reconnecting with our roots can reveal insights about ourselves.
 Even if we didn't realize it when we were younger, the values we absorbed while growing up shape our identity.
 They guide us in understanding ourselves, giving us more control over our lives.